Carrier-to-Noise Ratio in the LEO, MEO, and GEO Zones

 You can use one of the satellites' receivers as the volumetric grid template object.
 In order to do this, you will need to compute an access from the aircraft transmitter to that receiver so that the scalar calculation for C/N will exist.

-3. Expand () LEO_Sat0101in the Associated Objects list when the Access Tool opens.
+3. Expand () LEO_Sat0101 () in the Associated Objects list when the Access Tool opens.

 4. Select LEO_Rx1().

-5. Click Compute.
+5. Click .

-6. Close the Access tool.
+6. Click Close to close the Access tool.

-Spatial Analysis Tool
+Using the Spatial Analysis Tool

 Use the Spatial Analysis Tool to create calculations and conditions that depend on locations in 3D space which are, in turn, provided by user-definable volume grids.